mblayman/mattlayman.com/content/django-riffs/2021-09-13-15-user-session-data.md

 and the easiest to understand.
 The answer to "Where is my app's session data?" is "In the database with all of my other application data."

-If your site grows in popularity and usage, using the database to store sessions can become a bottleneck and limit your performance and application scaling.
-Additionally,
-the default engine creates an ever expanding set of database rows in the `Session` model's table.
-You can work around the second challenge by periodically running the `clearsessions` management command, but what if the performance is a problem for you?

 This is where other storage engines might be better for your application.